-When you take ashwagandha in the morning, it's best to wait until after eating.
+Can you take ashwagandha in the morning?
+Yes, but it's best to wait until after eating.
 Since taking ashwagandha on an empty stomach can cause stomach upset, it's best not to take it right away in the morning.
 Waiting until after you've eaten will allow you to reduce the risk of stomach upset.

 Taking Ashwagandha At Night

-You can take ashwagandha at night to help improve your sleep quality.
+Can you can take ashwagandha at night?
+Of course, it can help improve your sleep quality.
 Ashwagandha can be included in your moon milk recipe to help with sleep.
 Moon milk is a recipe that involves ashwagandha churna mixed with spices like cinnamon, nutmeg, ginger, and ashwagandha, along with the milk of your choosing and some syrup or honey.
 This recipe can add a little warmth to your night routine and help you reduce stress and get a restful night's sleep.

 How To Take Ashwagandha?